kissofjudase23/Doc-DSA/coding_interview.md

                   # area depends on left border
                   if height[left] <= height[right]:
                       if height[left] >= max_left:
+                          # new left border, do not need to calculate area
                           max_left = height[left]
                       else:
                           area += (max_left - height[left])